-Once the update has been saved, go to the Server View and select the Full Publish option from the menu associated with the Quickstart\bpel\hello\world project.
+Once the update has been saved, go to the Server View and select the Full Publish option from the menu associated with the Quickstart_bpel_hello_world project.
 This will cause the project to be re-deployed to the RiftSaw server.

-The final step is to then re-run the 'sendhello' target within the build.xml file, to send a new request, and view the response.
+The final step is to then re-run the 'runtest' target within the build.xml file, to send a new request, and view the response.
 The response should now be modified according to the changes you made in the BPEL process.